EdixonAlberto/service-email-tolerant/backend/README.md

 - Testing

 In the [thunder-tests](./thunder-tests) folder is a request collection with all the endpoints ready to test.

-Test Commands:
+In addition, the project is prepared with unit, e2e and coverage test, these are the respective commands:

 ```bash
 # unit tests